Moist Lemon Blueberry Loaf With Sour Cream

 - 1 1/2 cups fresh blueberries (or frozen), dusted in 1 tablespoon flour flour will prevent them from sinking to bottom of the pan

-For Optional Lemon Syrup
+Lemon Syrup (optional)

 - juice of 1 lemon mixed with 2-3 teaspoons sugar

-For Simple Lemon Glaze
+Simple Lemon Glaze (optional)

-- 1/2 cup icing sugar also called confectioners' sugar or powdered sugar
+- 1/2 cup icing sugar also called confectioners sugar or powdered sugar

 - juice from 1/2 lemon